microsoft/sqlworkshops-sql2022workshop/sql2022workshop/05_DataVirt.md

 ### New native file format support

 SQL Server allows you to create a file format to define the structure of a file in a remote data source.
-You would use file formats to define the structure of a JSON file since it JSON is not a native supported file format.
-SQL Server 2022 now recognizes natively file formats **parquet** and **delta tables**.
+You would use file formats to define the structure of a JSON file since JSON is not a native supported file format.
+SQL Server 2022 now recognizes native file formats **parquet** and **delta tables**.

 - **Parquet**